afiqah1402/autorefresh/README.md

 # autorefreshapp
 an auto refresh app sample

-1. clone and checkout master for interval solution and wssolution for websocket solution
+1. create database name: dummy_forfun and run dummy_forfun script

-2. create database name: dummy_forfun and run dummy_forfun script in script folder
+2. create tutorials folder in wamp/www

-3. set virtual host to whatever name you like and change the base_url in config.php
+3. then create autorefreshapp folder inside it

-4. run composer install
+4. then clone this git into autorefreshapp folder

-5. go to url <base_url>/public/employee/list if success then all went well.
+5. set virtual host name: tutorials.local point to tutorials folder

-extra
+6. run composer install

-6. for websocket run php appServer.php in wsservice/bin and refresh the page, you can see the command message shows that connection is successful
+7. go to url http://tutorials.local/autorefreshapp/employee/list if success then all went well

 this app is to show that we can update the view without refreshing the page in angularjs.